DS3Lab/cognival-cli/README.md

 - welcome: Shows the welcome message in less
 - help / ?: Shows a brief overview over all commands
 - quit / exit: Terminates the shell session.
+- example-calls: Lists example calls for a single or all commands.
+- browse: Browses the user directory and view files using vim, per default in read-only mode. (requires that vim is installed).

 ### Main commands and subcommands